terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/testing-process.md

 The framework performs several automated validations to ensure reliable and reproducible tests:

 - **Local Change Check**: Verifies that all local changes are committed or pushed before deploying to ensure reproducible builds
-- **Reference Validation**: Validates that all configuration references (inputs starting with `ref:/`) can be resolved before deployment
+- **Reference Validation**: Validates that all configuration references (inputs starting with `ref:/`) can be resolved before deployment. **Important**: When `SkipInfrastructureDeployment` is enabled (validation-only mode), reference validation becomes critical and will not automatically skip intermittent service errors, as this is the only opportunity to catch reference issues.
 - **Dependency Validation**: Ensures that expected dependencies are deployed and configured correctly
 - **Environment Variable Validation**: Checks that required environment variables (like `TF_VAR_ibmcloud_api_key`) are set